WPMedia/klaxon/docs/local_setup_with_docker.md

 ## Spinning up Docker

 Let's use our `docker-compose.yml` file to build our Docker image, create our empty Postgres database and spin up our app.
+Notice that `docker-compose.yml` references the `.env.local` file we created above.
 Run:
 ```
 docker-compose up
 open http://localhost:3000